GTPB/ELIXIR-Train-the-Trainer-Dev/_episodes/03-Skills for Trainers.md

 ---
 title: "Skills for Trainers"
-teaching: 0
+teaching: 5
-exercises: 0
+exercises: 5
 questions:
-- "Key question (FIXME)"
-objectives:
-- "First learning.
-(FIXME)"
+- "What skills should trainers have?"
 outcomes:
-- "This is a learning outcome"
-challenges:
-- "Some challenge.
-(FIXME)"
+- "Clearly identify the relevant sets of skills of a trainer."
+"keypoints:
+- "The skills matrix summarizes the whole set of skills a trainer should have."
 ---

 > ## Challenge 1 - Recall concrete examples of past trainings and list your thoughts